wbadart/rmq_py_caller/examples/basic_contextmanager/README.md

     def query(self, name, number):
         """
-        If the user is in the database, add `number` to their favorite number, otherwise, add the corresponding entry.

-        Return True if a new user was created, else False.
+        Record/ update a user's favorite number.
+Return True if a new user was created, else return False.
         """
-        if name in self.db:
+        is_new_user = name not in self.db
-            self.db[name] += number
-            return False
-        else:
         self.db[name] = number
-            return True
+        return is_new_user

     def __enter__(self):
         # Setup the database needed by `query`
-        with open("users.json") as fs:
+        with open(self.db_path) as fs:
             self.db = json.load(fs)
         # return the method we want rmq_py_caller to use
         return self.query

     def __exit__(self, *_):
         # Flush the DB updates
-        with open("users.json", "w") as fs:
+        with open(self.db_path, "w") as fs:
             json.dump(self.db, fs)
 ```